attndeficit/SlickGrid-touch/docs/what-i-did.rst

 Twitter Bootstrap, no juicing.
 Just point at the SlickGrid stuff, but solve the examples.css mishmash issue.

+This example is purposely very dumb.
+No row selection, editing, dragging.
+Not even a model!
+The goal is was to make something so small and concise as a first step, it could all fit in my brain.

 Along the way, I tried very hard to only include the JS (especially from plugins) that was absolutely needed.